hilliao/enterprise-solutions/cloudrun/gsakey/README.md

 # Google service account key management solution

-A simple microservice deployed in Google Cloud Run that manages an existing Google service account's keys.
-Initial implementation contains GET to list the keys, POST to craete the keys and store in secret manager, DELETE to remove keys but may not delete the version from secret manager.
+A microservice deployed in Google Cloud Run that manages an existing Google service account's keys.
+Implementation contains GET to list the keys, POST to create keys and store in secret manager, DELETE to remove keys.

 ## Getting Started

+Import ../*.postman_collection.json collection 2.1 format to test

 ### Set up the local development environment